Full question:

 Answer:

-The rights of members to vote and how votes on issues affecting the LLC are governed by the LLC's operating agreement.
-An operating agreement is essentially a contract between the members.
-The method of voting and rights of each member are often spelled out in the operating agreement.
+The voting rights of LLC members and how votes are conducted are governed by the LLC's operating agreement.
+This agreement acts as a contract among members and typically outlines the voting process and member rights.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.